DanielBalsam/surv_ai/README.md

 )
 ```

-When we compare this statement between Anthropic and OpenAI's models, the resulting scatter plot appears as follows:
+When we compare the results between Anthropic and OpenAI's models, the scatter plot appears as follows:

 ![](https://raw.githubusercontent.com/DanielBalsam/surv_ai/main/examples/openai.png)